deusExMac/dirsToHtml/README.md

 ```ruby
 dirsToHtml -d C:\\someFolder
 ```
 This will traverse recursively the folder C:\someFolder and generate the file index.html with links to all encounterred files and folders.
+Absolute and relative paths are supported.

 NOTE: paths need to escape all  \  characters.

 # Example